MateusMaceedo/MateusMaceedo/README.md

 Software Quality and Engineering Analyst.
 Self-taught enthusiast developing in web technologies.

-- 🚀 Fascinado por UI, API e Branding.
-Sou metódico e analítico com minhas competências, buscando sempre oferecer o melhor resultado, esperado ou programado.
+- 🚀 Fascinated by UI, API and Branding.
+I am methodical and analytical with my skills, always trying to offer the best result, expected or planned.

 - ⚡ Currently mastering _Java_,_Kotlin_, _Domain Driven Design_, TDD and _Design Patterns_